alicehwu/alicehwu.github.io/_pages/research.md

 ### $\color{olive}{In \space Progress}$
 - The Labor Market Signaling Value of Open Source Contributions (with Jacob Weber)

-- The Race between Academia and Industry for AI Researchers (with Francesca Miserocchi and Savannah Noray)

 - Returns to On-the-Job Training (with Kuan-Ming Chen)